 A Personal Representative is someone who has the legal authority to administer a person’s Estate after their death.
-In England & Wales there are two types of Personal Representative: an Executor and an Administrator.
+In England and Wales there are two types of Personal Representative: an Executor and an Administrator.

 An Executor is a Personal Representative who has been appointed to act in the Will.

 When making a Will, you have the opportunity to name four Executors.
 These are the people who will wind up your affairs after your death.
 Some people choose to appoint family and friends as Executors, while others will appoint professional organisations, such as a law firm.